 Letters to Home Office

 Quite angry at myself for letting the Portsmouth Officer get away with his behaviour and unprofessionalism after the first incident, I am not going to let this detainment slip by.
-Hindsight’s a beautiful thing and I should have reported the first officer straight after the incident.
+Hindsight’s a beautiful thing and I should have reported the first officer straight after the mistreatment.

 I write a Letter of Complaint to Home Office.
-If you’ve ever written anything to this department, you know that submitting the letter is confirmed with a we’ll get back to you within ’20 working days’.
+If you’ve ever written anything to this department, you know that submitting the letter is confirmed with a we’ll get back to you within ’20 working days’ response.

 After waiting 74 working days(!) to receive a response, I am both appalled and insulted that Home Office accused me of fabricating not one, but two experiences with the UK Border Force!

 Request under FOIA (Freedom of Information Act)

 - First letter is returned to me with a lame excuse that I have applied to the wrong Department.
 I followed their online instructions implicitly.

 - Second amended letter is returned with a yet longer explanation that my Driver’s Licence is not endorsed by someone in authority, such as a Solicitor, which is not in their original instructions.
 This is now a requirement, since mailing my second letter.

 It feels as if this department does not want to give me the information – probably wants me to go away and crawl under a rock, in a dark place somewhere.

 I’ve been sending letters for the past 8 months.

-Following 4 letters to Border Force (still waiting on a last response); 2 letters to SARU (another one yet to write); and still no joy in removing the flag (Notification) from my passport or myself, I’m going to keep trying.
+Following 4 letters to Border Force (still waiting on a last response); 3 letters to SARU; and still no joy in removing the flag (Notification) from my passport or myself, I’m going to keep trying.

 What the procedure does not cover or deter is the manner in which someone that is detained is treated.
 Border Force advised that it reviewed its procedure of my case.
 I have no problem with the procedure, but the problem I do have is the rude and gruff handling from the first and second Border Force officers – and of course, my 6-hour detainment.